CES Home / Conferences / CES - Past Conferences

 November 3-5, 2010, Palm Beach Gardens, FL

 This Conference brought together researchers, developers, federal and state agencies, industry and scientists to explore cutting-edge science and technology to identify gaps in the current state of knowledge regarding the environmental impacts of renewable ocean energy.
 The effects on the marine environment of large-scale hydrokinetic and thermal power generation are largely unknown.
 Marine ecosystems include many protected species which rely on complex food chains and undertake extensive migration patterns.
 Understanding how the operations of power generation systems will interact with these marine ecosystems will be a critical first step toward deploying equipment in a sustainable fashion.
+Most presentation PDFs from this conference are available upon request.

 Public Land Acquisition & Management Partnership ConferencePlam Banner

 Held annually, this statewide conference addresses land acquisition and management issues in Florida.
 PLAM is hosted on a rotating basis by the five Water Management Districts and the Department of Environmental Protection.
 CES has coordinated these conferences since 2000.
+View the agendas for the 2006 , 2018 and 2019 conferences.

 Florida's Wildlife: On the Frontline of Climate Change